 Clean

-We don’t like to sit on a dirty toilet, and the same goes for cats.
-Cats are by nature clean animals and have a better sense of smell than humans, so make sure that the litter box is clean.
-Make sure to scoop their litter at least once a day, preferably twice.
-Depending on the type of litter used, and the number of cats, replace all the litter every 1 to 3 weeks.
-Make sure to clean the litter box with soap and water and rinse it well.
+We do not like to sit on a dirty toilet, and the same goes for cats.
+They are naturally clean animals and have a stronger sense of smell than we do, so keeping the litter box fresh is important.
+A clean box also helps prevent odours and encourages your cat to keep using it.
+Scoop the litter at least once a day, preferably twice.
+Depending on the type of litter and the number of cats in your home, replace all the litter every one to three weeks.
+Clean the litter box with soap and water and rinse it well before refilling, as strong cleaners can leave behind scents that some cats dislike.

 Filling